vincenth19/mycoronastat/README.md

 # [MyVaccination](https://myvaccination.pages.dev)

-Hi everyone, this is dashboard to see vaccination data in malaysia.
+Hi everyone, I designed and made this dashboard to display vaccination data in malaysia.

 The data is supplied by my own [backend](https://github.com/vincenth19/myvaccine-backend).